Published Feb. 14, 2020

 A lot of people are wearing face masks.
 Is that a smart precaution?

-I don’t think it’s necessary—not unless you are in contact with a person who has come from Hubei Province, where the COVID-19 originated.
-But that’s nearly impossible because of how China has quarantined itself.
-Also, face masks don’t provide any protection that you can’t get from a scarf or making sure people around you sneeze into their sleeves.
+I don’t think it’s necessary—not unless there’s an uncontrolled spread of the virus in your community.
+Also, for any kind of virus, face masks don’t provide any protection that you can’t get from a scarf and making sure people around you sneeze into their sleeves.

 What about hand sanitizer?
 Should everyone be stocking up?